ra1028/Former/README.md

     ...
 ```
 __RowFormer__
-If you want to create a custom RowFormer, inherits the BaseRowFormer and comply with the Formable protocol.
+If you want to create a custom RowFormer, make your class inherit from BaseRowFormer and comply with the Formable protocol.
-It must conform to In ConfigurableInlineForm in case of InlineRowFomer, conform to UpdatableSelectorForm case of SelectorRowFormer.
+It must conform to ConfigurableInlineForm.
+In the case of InlineRowFomer, conform to the UpdatableSelectorForm case of SelectorRowFormer.
 Please look at the source code for details.
-Examples of RowFormer of cells with two a UITextField:
+Examples of RowFormer using cells with two UITextFields:
 ```Swift
 public protocol DoubleTextFieldFormableRow: FormableRow {